glayyiyi/cms/1/wp-content/plugins/woocommerce-admin-bar-addition/readme.txt

 * Fully WPML compatible!
 * Fully Multisite compatible, you can also network-enable it if ever needed (per site use is recommended).
 * Developed, tested and fully maintained since the WooCommerce 1.2.x branch up to now!
 Plugin also supported by WooCommerce main developer!
+* As of this plugin version 2.7.0 or higher: Only WooCommerce v2.1.0 or higher, and legacy branch 2.0.x are supported!
+So please update your installs!
-* Tested with WordPress branch 3.8 also in debug mode (no stuff there, ok? :) (Note: Plugin should also run with WP 3.6+ but alway update to latest version, ok?!)
+* Tested with WordPress branch 3.8 also in debug mode (no stuff there, ok? :) (Note: Plugin should also run with WP 3.6+ but please always update to latest version, ok?!)

 = Special Features =
 * Not only supporting official WooCommerce sites ALSO third-party and user links - so just the whole WooCommerce ecosystem :)